IntelliCAD History and Background Information

 In the decade of 1990, Softdesk was one of the largest third-party developers for Autodesk company.
 Cyco Software was another major development partner for Autodesk products.
 Due to some business interests, Softdesk had acquired IntelliCAD Software along with its development team.
 It has engaged IntelliCAD programmers in a project to improve IntelliCAD as a similar product like AutoCAD in terms of features and interface.

-1. Autodesk purchased Software for $90 million in a bidding competition with Parametric Technologies.
+In December 1996, Autodesk has purchased Softdesk for $90 million in a bidding competition with Parametric Technologies.

-4. Later, Visio purchased Boomerang and IntelliCAD, and launched a commercial product just at 10% price of AutoCAD.
+Later, Visio purchased Boomerang and IntelliCAD software, and launched it as a commercial product just at 10% price of AutoCAD.

-6. Autodesk launched "100% pure DWG" campaign to scare away customers from using IntelliCAD software.
+Autodesk launched "100% pure DWG" campaign to create some confusion to users to avoid using IntelliCAD software.

-7. Visio, after spending about $25 million sold only few thousand copies of IntelliCAD.
-Due to this Visio made IntelliCAD 98 free, and created IntelliCAD Technology Consortium (ITC) to maintain the source codes.
+Visio, after spending about $25 million sold only few thousand copies of IntelliCAD Software.
+As the project was not commercially viable, Visio declared IntelliCAD 98 as a free product and formed IntelliCAD Technology Consortium (ITC) to maintain the source codes of IntelliCAD Software.

-9. The ITC discovered that critical components required royalty payments, and so only a barebone IntelliCAD could be given away free.
+ITC has discovered that some critical components required royalty payments, and so only a barebone IntelliCAD could be given away free.